Freezylex/Freezy_lex/README.md

 # Freezy_lex

-Here are 3 notebooks from my projects and hws.
-Unfortunately, I can't upload some projects from my current CS HSE course about Machine Learning due to academic reasons.
+Here are 2 notebooks from my projects and hws.
+Some more are coming soon.